ThatMintyLad243/LeutaTester-HTML/README.md

 # LeutaTester by ThatMintyLad
 ## Early Access - Under Construction
-* Trash HTML Tester for browsers like **Chrome**
+* Trash HTML Tester for browsers
 # How to use
 In the UI, there's a text area, type your code, then click **Run**.
 **Toggle** makes the text area invisible
 **Clear** resets output and text area
 # Problems and issues
-* The JavaScript code is unable to run anything that has a class...
-What if I store the output as an "iFrame"
+* The JavaScript code is unable to run anything for now, instead of changing the inner text, it changes the URL using Base64
 * # Do not use this software for AI testing.
 ------------------------------------------
 # Requirements